Weather Alerts in Alert Loudoun

-Alert Loudoun also gives subscribers the ability to customize how they receive information – by text, email, cellphone and/or mobile app.
+Alert Loudoun also gives subscribers the ability to customize how they receive information – by text, email, and/or mobile app.
 The new system will first send a message to what you designate as your primary means of notification.
 If it doesn’t reach you that way, it will try another method.

 Frequently Asked Questions

 Below you will find some frequently asked questions about the new Alert Loudoun.

 Q. How can I maximize the weather alerts in Alert Loudoun?

 A. With the Alert Loudoun system, by providing a physical address with your account, you can customize and receive weather alerts targeted for that address.
 In addition, you may register for alerts affecting your home, workplace, children’s schools, and more.

 Q. Why is there a confirmation option with Alert Loudoun messages?